-The PCIe data channel is a high speed serial communication interface with speeds up to 8 Gb/s, increasing to 16 Gb/s when PCIe Gen4 devices become available.
+The PCIe data channel is a high speed serial communication interface with speeds up to 8 Gb/s, increasing to 16 Gb/s with PCIe Gen4 devices.
 As with any serial communication interface, the most critical clock parameter is phase jitter.
 This makes PCIe clock generators the heart of PCIe timing and the gating factor in system performance and reliability.
 A PCIe-based system with a lower-performance clock may completely fail to train.
 More insidiously, the link may train to less than the advertised throughput, or will experience many link errors thus requiring data be resent.
 These last two items are insidious because while the system will function, performance will be degraded due to the reduced link bandwidth.